bryanlegrand/custom_fabric_patterns/patterns/write_linkedin_post/system.md

 - The post should be between 200 and 500 words.

-- The post must always include a few emojis, but should not be overwhelmed by them.
+- The post must always include some emojis.

 # INPUT: